Non-governmental Research-related Agreements

 - Colleges and other academic units must maintain complete records to support invoices and reports including maintaining effort reports to properly reflect match of salary dollars.

 - Colleges and other academic units are responsible for all financial, technical, and other reports as required by the sponsor.
-This responsibility rests with the College Dean, Director of DBI, or head of other academic units directly reporting to the Provost or Vice Provost for Research (if approved).
+This responsibility rests with the College Dean, Director of DBI, or head of other academic units directly reporting to the Provost or Vice President for Research, Scholarship and Innovation (if approved).

 - Colleges are responsible for all billing and other financial aspects of the contract/agreement, including close-outs.